 We've grown exponentially since the programme was launched in 2018 by founding director Dr Hilary Chung.
 We began with fewer than 100 students, and we're now 500 strong.

-The Global Studies team consists of two full-time academic staff and a Programme Adviser, as well as academic staff from across the University who teach courses in the four majors.
+The Global Studies team consists of three full-time and one half-time academic staff and a Programme Adviser, as well as academic staff from across the University who teach courses in the four majors.

 Dr Jamie Gillen

 Jamie is a senior lecturer in Global Studies and joined the team in January 2020.
 An American citizen and trained geographer, Jamie moved to Auckland from Singapore.
 His research focuses on tourism, urbanization, agrarian change, and fieldwork issues in mainland Southeast Asia.